 Amortized Cost Gross Unrealized Gains Gross Unrealized Losses Fair Value

 Certificates of deposit 3,619 3,619

-Corporate bonds 1,952 1,952
+Corporate bonds 1,952 - 1,952

 Total 5,571 5,571

-Maturities of marketable securities classified as available-for-sale were as follows at June 30, 2017 and December 31, 2016 (in thousands):
+Maturities of marketable securities classified as available-for-sale were as follows at September 30, 2017 and December 31, 2016 (in thousands):

-June 30, 2017 December 31, 2016
+September 30, 2017 December 31, 2016

-Due within one year 3,901 5,571
+Due within one year 3,178 5,571

-Due after one year
+Due after one year - -

-3,901 5,571
+3,178 5,571

-(5) Common Stock Warrant Liability
+(5) Common Stock Warrants and Warrant Liability

 On November 29, 2016, the Company issued warrants to purchase 17,142,858 shares that were immediately exercisable and will expire five years from issuance at an exercise price of \$0.80 per share.
 As the warrants, under certain situations, could require cash settlement, the warrants were classified as liabilities and recorded at estimated fair value using a Black-Scholes-Merton pricing model.
+As of September 30, 2017, 16,208,558 of these warrants were outstanding

 On May 15, 2017, the Company issued to an investor a warrant to purchase 1,000,000 shares that will be initially exercisable commencing six months from their issuance and will expire five years from the initial exercise date at an exercise price of \$1.50 per share.
 In addition, the Company issued the placement agent warrants to purchase 60,000 shares that were immediately exercisable and will expire five years from issuance at an exercise price of \$1.875 per share.
 As the warrants, under certain situations, could require cash settlement, the warrants were classified as liabilities and recorded at estimated fair value using a Black-Scholes-Merton pricing model.
+As of September 30, 2017, all of these warrants were outstanding.